astellon/logue-sdk/platform/nutekt-digital/astellon/faust2logue/README.md

 This is an example of making logue custom oscillator from Faust's .dsp files.

-Files from korginc/logue-sdk are including.
+Files from korginc/logue-sdk are included.

 Copyright (c) 2018, KORG INC. All rights reserved.